I Am Abassin Zadran: Plot

 Philip (Matthew Rhys) and Elizabeth (Keri Russell) surveil the hotel where the CIA is meeting with the Mujahideen, eventually discovering the phone line connected to the CIA room.
 They return home, discovering Henry (Keidrich Sellati) alone, and a note from Paige (Holly Taylor) stating that she is staying the night with Pastor Tim (Kelly AuCoin) following a church lecture.
 They corner Pastor Tim at home, and take Paige back home.

 That night, Philip goes to meet Martha (Alison Wright) at her apartment.
-However, he is warned by Hans (Peter Mark Kendall) to go back as a government agent is visiting her.
-The agent turns out to be Stan (Noah Emmerich), who wanted to talk with her about her behavior.
+However, he is warned by Hans (Peter Mark Kendall) to go back, as a government agent is visiting her.
+The agent turns out to be Stan (Noah Emmerich), who wanted to talk with her about her behavior & wellbeing.
 The following day, Philip has Hans pick up Martha to meet him at a safe spot.
-Finding that Stan was the visitor, Philip states he will take care of it, suggesting they could move away.
-At the FBI office, Stan is questioned by Dennis (Brandon J. Dirden) over planting the bug on Gaad's office, upsetting him.
+Finding that Stan was the visitor, Philip says he will take care of it, suggesting they could move away.
+At the FBI office, Stan is questioned by Dennis Aderholt (Brandon J. Dirden) over planting the bug on Gaad's office, upsetting him.

 At the hotel, Philip and Elizabeth pose as CIA agents to meet with the Mujahideen.
 Using the phone lines to gain access, they leave with the commander, Abassin Zadran (George Georgiou).
 They convince him that the other Mujahideen commanders accompanying him are planning to sell the Stinger missiles to the Soviets.
 The following day, Abassin meets with the two other commanders and murders them, for which he is arrested by CIA agents.
 At a diner, Gabriel (Frank Langella) shares his concerns to Claudia (Margo Martindale) about Paige's role in her parents' plans, but Claudia tells him to follow the orders.

 Paige continues questioning her life, especially when she discovers that many of her "family members" are not really her family.
-Deciding that she needs to find her real family, Philip convinces Elizabeth in letting Paige accompany her in visiting her mother.
+Deciding that she needs to find her real family, Philip convinces Elizabeth in letting Paige accompany her in visiting her mother in the Soviet Union.

 Philip visits Martha, who is planning to leave for a while to meet with her parents, as she becomes more paranoid and cannot trust him.
 This prompts Philip to remove his wig and reveal his true appearance, shocking her.